xinzhan/core-services.en/help/id-service/getting-started/getting-started-cookies.md

 ---

-title: Cookies and the Experience Cloud ID Service
+title: cookies and the experience cloud id service
-description: The role of the Experience Cloud ID service in the Adobe Experience Cloud.
+description: the role of the experience cloud id service in the adobe experience cloud.
-seo-title: Cookies and the Adobe Experience Cloud ID Service
+seo-title: cookies and the adobe experience cloud id service
-seo-description: How the Adobe Experience Cloud ID Services uses and interacts with cookies.
+seo-description: how the adobe experience cloud id services uses and interacts with cookies.
 short-title: free text
 doc-type: reference
 audience: admin